-CEAs come into effect on the date stated in the CEA.
+A CEA comes into effect on the date stated in the CEA.
 If no date is stated, it will come into effect on the date the last party signs it.
-CEAs expire on the date stated in the CEA or three years after it came into effect, whichever is the sooner.
+A CEA expires on the date stated in the CEA or three years after it came into effect, whichever is earlier.
 When a CEA expires, the employees who were covered by that CEA will be automatically covered by IEAs with the same terms as the expired CEA, although employers and employees can then agree to alter the terms.

 Collective bargaining is initiated by an employer or union by giving the other party or parties a notice initiating bargaining.
 When a party may initiate bargaining is determined by whether that party is a union or an employer and whether a collective agreement exists currently or has existed in the past.
 A notice initiating bargaining is a signed letter that says that the party intends to bargain for a collective agreement, who the intended parties are and the intended coverage clause of the CEA.
-Employers must inform all employees whose work would be covered by the intended coverage clause about the bargaining.
+Employers must inform all employees whose work will fall under the intended coverage clause about the bargaining.

 Initiating Collective Bargaining